wkndavid/replace_shp_xlsx_csv_geo/README.md

 #  => Install | pandas | re => reGex module python | geopandas
 #
 # # Dependencies #
-# Use pip install for install dependencies or global modules
+# Use pip install for install dependencies or global modules.
 #  dependencies :
 # {
 #    'openpyxl',
+#    'pyarrow'
 # }
+#
+# See requeriments.txt file for more.